gasking/ASDA/README.md

 </p>

 ## Training
+### The training file, after the mid-draft, will be open for readers to access for validation
 * **Check out bash.sh for training file configuration**
   * ***Step1 : The teacher model is trained for pseudo-label generation***
   * ***Step2: Split the in-domain samples accrding to the entropy value***